 Finally, EV adoption also calls for significant investments in power infrastructure, both in the generation and distribution tiers (as described in chapter 4).
-However, because the overall increment in electricity demand associated with the 30×30 scenario is marginal, well under 1 percent of total electricity consumption in the countries studied, it is assumed that these costs are fully captured through power purchases of EVs.
-They will be clarified in the discussion of investment needs.
+However, because the overall increment in electricity demand associated with the 30×30 scenario is marginal, well under 1 percent of total electricity consumption in the countries studied, it is assumed that these costs are fully captured through power purchases for EVs.
+These costs will be clarified in the discussion of investment needs.